TsviyaOlender/NeuralProgenitors/README.md

 - clustered.rds the output of `Fig3b.R`
 - HumanReference.rds output of `MakingHumanReferenceSO_for_Fig_3e_i.R`.

+pallium_subset.h5ad to be used with the python script/Jupither notebook.

-The software is designed to run on Linux/Unix systems; expected runtime on a typical workstation is less than 10 minutes.
+The scripts in this repository were designed to run on Linux/Unix systems; expected runtime on a typical workstation is less than 10 minutes.

 ## Data Availability